Doctor of Philosophy

 The Emporia State University (ESU) Office of Graduate Studies and Research and the School of Library and Information Management (SLIM) jointly administer the Doctor of Philosophy Degree in Library and Information Management.
 The degree is designed to prepare scholars for leadership in teaching, research, and administration in higher education, information organizations, and related fields.

 The SLIM doctoral program is based on a core curriculum of four foundational courses, four research courses, and four advanced courses in a concentration.
 In addition, students take a course in teaching and learning in organizations before beginning the guided readings that prepare them for the qualifying exam and subsequent dissertation research.
+Class meetings for the SLIM doctoral program courses take place at Emporia State University, Emporia campus.

 Applicants are accepted based on their educational achievement, experience, and interests.
 The program requires a minimum of 56 credit hours for the doctoral degree.
 Applicants must have already completed a master’s degree (in any related discipline) of at least 34 credit hours to meet ESU’s requirement of 90 graduate credits for the degree.